 A low traffic neighbourhood (LTN) is a whole residential area, bordered by major roads, that allows vehicles in, but not through.
 Bollards or planters can be used to filter off streets at strategic points, preventing traffic using the area as a cut-through to the North Circular.
 Such filters prevent rat running, but allow people to walk and cycle through.
 Every street can still be accessed by vehicle.

-A bus gate is a point on the road with signs and cameras that you can’t drive through without receiving a fine.
-Buses, bikes and emergency vehicles can all pass through, and cars can still use the road on either side to access the area.
+A bus gate is not a real gate but rather a point on the road with signs and cameras that you can’t drive through without receiving a fine.
+Buses, bikes and emergency vehicles can all pass through, and cars can still enter the road on either side of the gate to access the area.
 Bus gates often operate part-time, eg peak hours only.

 Bus gates have been introduced in areas where it would be inappropriate for a high volume of through traffic, such as residential areas.

-A bus gate opens up the street for families to cycle to school as well as commuters to work, forming the backbone of a healthy low traffic neighbourhood that prioritises sustainable transport.
+Brownlow Road has been identified by TFL as a strategic cycle route.
+A bus gate would improve bus services and make it safe for cycling.
+A bus gate would open up the street for families to cycle to school as well as commuters to cycle to work, forming the backbone of a healthy low traffic neighbourhood that prioritises sustainable transport.

-TfL would need to reinstate the right turn from Bounds Green Road onto the A406.
+TfL would ideally need to reinstate the right turn from Bounds Green Road onto the A406.

 People tend to think that traffic is like water – block one route, and it will flood another.
 But traffic is the result of human choices.
 When walking and cycling are made more safe and convenient, and driving slightly less convenient for short trips, fewer people choose to get in their cars.
+Some people will stop making particular trips, combine multiple trips into one, change destination, travel at a less congested time, or switch to public transport, walking or cycling.
 This is known as ‘traffic evaporation’ and has been documented in similar situations all over the world.

-We would expect to see some traffic build-up in the early weeks of a trial, followed by a steady decline in traffic as drivers adjust back to similar levels as before.
+We expect to see traffic build-up in the early weeks of a trial, followed by a steady decline in traffic as drivers adjust back to similar levels as before.

 For more information, see Evaporating traffic?
 Impact of low traffic neighbourhoods on main roads.

 Every street will still be accessible by car, emergency services, delivery vehicles and refuse trucks.
 To stop through-traffic, some residents’ car journeys will be more indirect and may take a few minutes longer.
-Other journeys may well be easier as there will be no through traffic on our roads.
-Also, residents in LTN’s often choose to make fewer short journeys by car.
-For many people, any inconvenience is a price worth paying to have a quieter, safer neighbourhood, and cleaner air.
+Other journeys might well be easier as there will be no through traffic on our roads.
+Also, residents in LTNs often choose to make fewer short journeys by car.
+For many people, some driver inconvenience is a price worth paying to have a quieter, safer neighbourhood, and cleaner air.

 Do you agree?
 If so, feel free to share far and wide.
 Make sure you also tell your ward councillors.
-Let them know you support a Bowes LTN, even if you think the council proposal can be improved.
+Let them know you support a Bowes LTN, even if you’re not sure which design would work best.
 A list of addresses is below.

 Also, we need your help!
 Are you able to leaflet, put posters up, brainstorm ideas with us, take photos, design a poster, draft a letter, do some tactical urbanism, or spread the word about the benefits of low traffic amongst your friends?
 (Not all at once 🤪).